 Extra Credit: Add your website listing to the UCSC directory of individual websites (click on "add, update, or remove your entry" and follow the steps).
 (100 points)

-Finally, upload your index.html file to Canvas and paste a link to your webpage in the comments field.
+Final Step: Upload your index.html file to Canvas and paste a link to your webpage in the comments field.
 Your index.html file should be available both at people.ucsc.edu and on Canvas for full credit.
 (Only upload the index.html file - you do not need to upload any associated picture files.)